drycc/workflow/src/users/cli.md

-# Deis Workflow  CLI
+# Drycc Workflow  CLI

-The Deis Workflow command-line interface (CLI), or client, allows you to interact with Deis Workflow.
+The Drycc Workflow command-line interface (CLI), or client, allows you to interact with Drycc Workflow.

 ## Installation

-Install the latest `deis` client for Linux or Mac OS X with:
+Install the latest `drycc` client for Linux or Mac OS X with:

-    $ curl -sSL https://raw.githubusercontent.com/teamhephy/workflow-cli/master/install-v2.sh | bash -s v2.20.0
+    $ curl -sSL https://raw.githubusercontent.com/drycc/workflow-cli/master/install-v2.sh | bash -s v2.20.0

-The installer puts `deis` in your current directory, but you should move it somewhere in your $PATH:
+The installer puts `drycc` in your current directory, but you should move it somewhere in your $PATH:

-    $ ln -fs $PWD/deis /usr/local/bin/deis
+    $ ln -fs $PWD/drycc /usr/local/bin/drycc

 ## Getting Help

-The Deis client comes with comprehensive documentation for every command.
+The Drycc client comes with comprehensive documentation for every command.
-Use `deis help` to explore the commands available to you:
+Use `drycc help` to explore the commands available to you:

-    $ deis help
+    $ drycc help
-    The Deis command-line client issues API calls to a Deis controller.
+    The Drycc command-line client issues API calls to a Drycc controller.

-    Usage: deis <command> [<args>...]
+    Usage: drycc <command> [<args>...]

     Auth commands::